anthonyst91/Filament-Spool-Manager/README.md

 * Lenght is in meters (m) and weight is in grams (g)

 ## How to connect to the service

+First you have to ensure that Filament Spool Manager is properly installed on the device.
+Otherwise you wont be able to connect to the IPC, of course.

+And don't forget that Filament Spool Manager is compatible with Android API level 16+.
+The app should be not installed with Android version below API 16, but it can be a great idea to check the compatibility before.

 Create your remote service connection object: